Brown Social Science Center, 207

 Harvard University, B.A.

 ExpertiseLinguistic anthropology.
 Psychological anthropology.
 Religion.
 Ethnicity.
+Colonialism and post-coloniality.
 East Africa.
-Teaches courses on linguistic anthropology, psychological anthropology, communication and media, and anthropological theory.
+Teaches courses on linguistic anthropology, psychological anthropology, communication and media, colonialism and post-coloniality, and anthropological theory.

 ProfileJanet McIntosh, Associate Professor of Anthropology, is a cultural anthropologist whose work focuses on linguistic anthropology, psychological anthropology, language ideology, narrative and discourse, personhood, essentialism, religion, ritual, Islam, ethnic identity, colonialism and postcoloniality, and East Africa.
 After earning a BA at Harvard University (summa cum laude) and a second BA at Oxford University (first class honors), she undertook graduate training at the University of Michigan, earning her Ph.D in 2002 and winning a Distinguished Dissertation Award.
-Dr. McIntosh has recent articles in such journals as American Ethnologist, Journal of Linguistic Anthropology, Journal of Pragmatics, Journal of the Royal Anthropological Institute, Africa, Journal of Religion in Africa, and Language and Communication.
-Her book "The Edge of Islam: Power, Personhood, and Ethnoreligious Boundaries on the Kenya Coast" (Duke University Press, 2009), won the 2010 Clifford Geertz Prize in the Anthropology of Religion.
-Funded by the National Endowment for the Humanities, she is currently conducting research toward a new project on the narrated dilemmas of former colonial settlers and their descendants in Kenya.
-She is Deputy Editor of The Journal of Religion in Africa.
-The courses she teaches at Brandeis include "Language, Ethnicity and Nationalism," "Linguistic Anthropology," "Psychological Anthropology," "Colonialism/Postcoloniality: Encounters and Dilemmas," "Communication and Media," "Introduction to the Comparative Study of Human Societies," and "Language in American Life."
+Dr. McIntosh has published in such journals as American Ethnologist, Journal of Linguistic Anthropology, Journal of Pragmatics, Journal of the Royal Anthropological Institute, Africa, Journal of Religion in Africa, and Language and Communication.
+Her book "The Edge of Islam: Power, Personhood, and Ethnoreligious Boundaries on the Kenya Coast" (Duke University Press, 2009) won the 2010 Clifford Geertz Prize in the Anthropology of Religion.
+Funded by the National Endowment for the Humanities, she is currently in the late stages of a project on the narrated dilemmas of former colonial settlers and their descendants in Kenya.
+She is on the Editorial Board of The Journal of Religion in Africa.
+The courses she teaches at Brandeis include "Language, Ethnicity and Nationalism," "Linguistic Anthropology," "Psychological Anthropology," "Colonialism and Postcoloniality in Africa: Encounters and Dilemmas," "Communication and Media," "Introduction to the Comparative Study of Human Societies," and "Language in American Life."
 Before coming to Brandeis she taught at University of Michigan, Harvard University, and MIT.
 She lives in Brookline with her husband Tom and sons Tobias and Theo.
 Webpage

 |ANTH||1a||Introduction to the Comparative Study of Human Societies|